Environment

 fun Environment.withDotEnv(dotEnv: Dotenv): Environment

-Returns the Git commit id, read from a property named git.commit.id
+Returns the Git commit id, read from a git.commit.id property in a classpath git.properties file.

 plugins {